 A significant function of a marketing consultant is to help enhance the structure of your organization.
 He or she is thoughtful enough to create a plan that prepares you for future growth.
 Planning is the choicest way to build an organizational structure that boosts your business growth.

 We all have used a map to consult before we set off across a new location.
-And we did it, so we don’t get lost.
+And we did it, so we don't get lost.
 Strategy acts as a roadmap for the success of any organization.
-A marketing consultant works with businesses to examine their current marketing strategy and formulate a plan to fill the gaps, execute the established program, measure the KPIs (Key Performance Indicators), and adjust goals based on results.
+A marketing consultant works with businesses to examine their current marketing strategy, formulate a plan to fill the gaps, execute the established program, measure the KPIs (Key Performance Indicators), and adjust goals based on results.

 Roles and Responsibilities